aynsof/dms-terraform/README.md

 # DMS Architecture

-This is the high-level view of the DMS infrastructure.
+This is the high-level view of the DMS infrastructure (dms-architecture.png).
 In this example there are two major on-prem Oracle databases.
 They are linked by highly-available virtual private network (VPN) connections to the cloud environment.
 These links provide a secure tunnel through which DMS can communicate with the on-premises databases.
 There are dual VPN connections from each datacentre to the DMS environment — four connections in total (simplified in the above image to reduce noise).

 The DMS infrastructure consists of:
  *  A virtual private cloud (VPC), defining all the networking and security groups.